HieuLsw/RedCookie/README.md

 ![Logo](./docs/images/logo.png)

-## What is QuickTranslator
+## What is RedCookie
-QuickTranslator is mac os application which provides fastest and easiest translation.
+RedCookie is mac os application which provides fastest and easiest translation.

 ## When can I download this application on my mac?
 To distribute the mac os project as package.
 I need an apple developer membership.<br>